Jaacky/sorcery-wiki/HTTP-basic-auth.md

 end
 ```

-If this controller uses 'require_login' we'll need to skip it for :login_from_http_basic.
+If this controller uses 'require_login' we'll need to skip it for :login_from_http_basic. (see: https://github.com/Sorcery/sorcery-example-app/blob/master/app/controllers/users_controller.rb)

 We just need to route the new action we've added to the controller: